robsalomone/robsalomone.github.io/_pages/about.md

 ## News

 *  Dec.
 2023 -  The long-awaited (several years in the making) new version of our *Nested Sampling via Sequential Monte Carlo* paper is now available on [arXiv](https://t.co/8r4UubU23o).
-*  Dec.
-2023 - I was awarded a top $8\%$ reviewer award for NeurIPS 2023.
+*  Nov.
+2023 - I was awarded a top (8%) reviewer award for NeurIPS 2023.

 ## Professional History
-*As of November 2023, I have departed academia for a quantitative research role in the private sector.*
+*As of November 2023, I have departed academia for a role in the private sector.*

 * **Senior Research Fellow** (03/22-11/23) - Queensland University of Technology (QUT), Centre for Data Science (School of Computer Science)
 * **Research Fellow** (11/20-03/22) - Queensland University of Technology (QUT), Centre for Data Science (School of Mathematical Sciences)